- Why is KitchenAid such a popular brand?

 Should you buy a KitchenAid Stand Mixer?

-Okay, so these stand mixers will pinch your pocket, and you might have to have a little cry as you press the buy now button your mixer purchase, but I promise you getting a KitchenAid is a brilliant decision.
+Okay, so these stand mixers will pinch your pocket, and you might have to have a little cry as you press the buy now button your mixer purchase, but I promise you that getting a KitchenAid is a brilliant decision.
 Their functionality, build quality, durability, and brand name make KitchenAid stand mixers a worthy investment.
 It will serve you well for years to come.

 If you are really reluctant to stump up the cash for a new mixer, why not your hands on one during a sale?
 You certainly won’t regret it.